Way #1

 Bob: And I was surprised that Cheryl was surprised.
 When I was in pain during these arguments, I thought it was apparent.
 I had to leave the room and take a time out.

 Cheryl: Which left me feeling abandoned in the middle of an argument, and did not create any awareness of Bob’s pain – only his avoidance of the conflict.
-When I realized he was responding to feeling hurt, I agreed that I would make an effort to moderate my tone if he would agree to stay engaged in the argument.
+When I realized that he was responding to feeling hurt, I agreed that I would make an effort to moderate my tone if he would agree to stay engaged in the argument.
 We agreed and our arguments calmed down significantly.

 Bob: Sharing my hurt turned out to be a breakthrough for both of us, and definitely helped us modify our behavior during arguments.